vtex/react-hook-form-jsonschema/README.md

   - `input`: Type used for generic `<input \>`
   - `textArea`: Type used for `<textarea>`
   - `checkbox`: Type used for `<input type='checkbox' \>`
-- `path`: Path in the instance of the JSON Schema this input is validated against.
-The path is always in the form: `$/some/child/data/field/here` where `$` represents the root of the schema, and the `some/child/data/field/here` represents the tree of objects (from `some` to `here`) to get to the desired field, which in this case is `here`.
+- `pointer`: JSON Pointer to sub schema that should be validated.
+The pointer is always in the form: `#/properties/some/properties/data` where `#` represents the root of the schema, and the `properties/some/properties/data` represents the tree of objects (from `some` to `data`) to get to the desired field, which in this case is `data`.
+Also see the definition of JSON Pointers on [RFC 6901](https://tools.ietf.org/html/rfc6901).
 - `name`: The last object/data field name in the tree.
 In the case of the JSONSchema pointer `#/properties/child/properties/here` the name value will be `here`.
 - `isRequired`: indicates whether the field is required or not.
 - `validator`: is the object passed to `react-hook-form` to validate the form.
 See the [`react-hook-form`](https://github.com/react-hook-form/react-hook-form) for more information